m2osw/ipmgr/conf/README-zones.md

 You can have as many sub-domains defined in this list.
 All of these sub-domains will be given the same set of IPs, TTL, etc. as defined within this specialized sub-domains definition.

+### `cname` (specialized)

+The `cname` field gives the name of another sub-domain or the main domain.
+When present, this sub-domain will be assigned a `CNAME` instead of an `A` or `AAAA` field.

+    cname=server    # use server.<domain>.
+    cname=.         # use <domain>.

+Note that a `CNAME` means one extra request to your DNS.
+If you have multiple DNS in a large organization, then it certainly makes sense to make use of `CNAME`.
+In a small organization (under 1,000 sub-domains total), you probably want to use the `ips` field instead.
+After all, the syntax allows you to reuse variables where you can save your IPs so there is no real need for a `CNAME` in `ipmgr`.

 ### `[<name>]` (Start specialization)